What Building a Startup Really Looks Like: A Brutally Honest 10-Year Map đ

 Welcome to hell.
 Youâre pre-seed, pre-sleep, and probably pre-sanity.

-Youâre building product during the day and Googling âconvert Stripe API error to revenueâ at night.
+Youâre building a product during the day and Googling âconvert Stripe API error to revenueâ at night.
 You raise a tiny round or burn through savings.
 Everything breaks.
 Customers ghost you.
 Co-founder fights flare up over slide deck fonts.

 At least once a month, you think about quitting.
 You donât.